DASVDD: Deep Autoencoding Support Vector Data Descriptor for Anomaly Detection: Related Works

-where $c$ is the center of hyper-sphere, $\phi(.)$ denotes the output of the neural network, $W$ represents the network weights, and $\lambda$ is a hyperparameter that controls contribution of the regularization term.
+where $c$ is the center of the hypersphere, $\phi(.)$ denotes the output of the neural network, $W$ represents the network weights, and $\lambda$ is a hyperparameter that controls the contribution of the regularization term.
 As can be seen, the above equation has a trivial solution with $W=0$ and $c=0$.
-To avoid this solution, $c$ must be excluded from the set of optimization problem variables, i.e. it must be considered as a non-trainable hyperparameter, and be set to a non-zero value prior to the training phase.
-In addition, the network biases must be set to zero otherwise all the data points will be mapped to the hyper-sphere center $c$.
+To avoid this solution, $c$ must be excluded from the set of optimization problem variables, i.e. it must be considered as a non-trainable hyperparameter and be set to a non-zero value prior to the training phase.
+In addition, the network biases must be set to zero; otherwise, all the data points will be mapped to the hypersphere center $c$.
 Furthermore, activation functions with non-zero upper or lower bounds cannot be employed.
-This is because a network unit with bounded activation function can be saturated for all inputs having at least one feature with common sign, thereby emulating a bias term in the subsequent layer, which again leads to a hyper-sphere collapse.
-All these constraints limit the performance of deep SVDD in many applications.
-See \cite{ruff2018deep} for more details.
+This is because a network unit with a bounded activation function can be saturated for all inputs having at least one feature with a common sign, thereby emulating a bias term in the subsequent layer, leading to a hypersphere collapse.
+All these constraints limit the performance of deep SVDD in many applications. \b{Interested readers can refer to \cite{ruff2018deep} for a more detailed explanation.}